BeachMail and Office 365 Student Account Migration Details

 This maintenance has been completed as of 6 a.m.
 Monday, July 6.
-Please be aware of the following:
+Please note the following:

-Please check the After the Migration section below for other actions you may need to take, such as reinstalling email on mobile devices.
+- Check the After the Migration section below for other actions you may need to take, such as deleting and re-adding your email account on mobile devices.

 From 6 a.m.
 Friday, July 3 to 6 a.m.
 Monday, July 6, 2020, students will not have access to @student.csulb.edu Office 365 resources, including: